Tiered Permit Parking

-Eligible employees can pay for their permit via pre-tax payroll deduction; permits paid by payroll deduction are automatically renewed each June.
+Eligible employees can pay for their permit via pre-tax payroll deduction; permits paid by payroll deduction expire each June.
 When payroll deduction is not an option, payment in full is required at the time of purchase.
 Payment can be made by cash, check, or Visa and MasterCard.

 - Permits for paid parking areas are issued on a work-in-zone, space-available basis.